Stephen's Vision for District 3

 Safe, Stable, and Affordable Housing

 Lined by the Neponset River and Boston Harbor and stretching to the Harbor Islands, District 3 will disproportionately bear the consequences of climate change.
-We have made progress, but must continue to raise the bar.
+We have made progress but must continue to raise the bar.
 We must build a sustainable waterfront that is connected to inland neighborhoods creating an open space destination for all Bostonians.
 Stephen will promote the Property Assessed Clean Energy (PACE) program and the Community Choice Electric program.
 Each program allows more households to invest in clean energy without facing the steep upfront cost that is often associated.
 Stephen will also continue to identify opportunities to install solar panels on its buildings and fund installment on private structures to help ease reliance on fossil fuels.

-We must invest in sustainable transit and push to reduce Boston's carbon footprint to protect the city for future generations.
+We must also invest in sustainable transit and push to reduce Boston's carbon footprint to protect the city for future generations.
 This begins by reimagining public transit as a public good that is free and reliable for all.
 Expanding and improving our public transit will reduce the need to own and use a vehicle in the city and reduce the cost burden for low-wage residents who may spend up to ⅓ of their income on transportation.
 Stephen will advocate for a Green New Deal for Boston to protect our communities and create good paying jobs.
 As we combat Climate Change, we must also commit to climate justice.
-We have too often placed climate burdens at the doorstep of lower income communities and communities of color.
+We have too often placed climate burdens at the doorstep of low-income communities and communities of color.
 It is time to confront this crisis with urgency and equity.

 The median net worth of white Bostonians is 30,938 times greater than that of their Black neighbors - $247,000 to just $8 (page 87).
 Eight dollars.
 Though it may not be intentional, a gap this large is not accidental.
 Creating avenues for wealth, including home ownership and business investment, and focusing on the recovery from COVID-19 will be instrumental in addressing the racial wealth gap.